KernFerm/countdown-timer-obs/README.md

 - Modify the `duration` parameter in the `countdown_timer` function to change the length of the countdown.
 - Change the `sound.set_volume(0.26)` line to adjust the volume of the alert sound.
-- Replace `'example.mp3'` with the name of your sound file.
+- Replace `'example.mp3'` or `example.wav` with the name of your sound file.

 ## Info